pathtofile/pathtofile.github.io/_posts/2020-11-28-koadic_jarm.md

 date:   2020-11-28 12:00:00 +0000
 ---

-[A year ago](https://blog.tofile.dev/2019/12/03/koadic.html), I looked into [Koadic C2](https://github.com/zerosum0x0/koadic), a post-exploitation tool used by APTs and Pentesters.
+[A year ago](https://blog.tofile.dev/2019/12/03/koadic.html), I looked into [Koadic C2](https://github.com/zerosum0x0/koadic), a post-exploitation tool used by APTs and Pentesters alike.

-At the time, I was able to fingerprint all non-fronted Koadic C2 servers across the internet, due to mismatches in it's 404 page, which it attempts but fail to make the server look like a benign Apache web server.
+At the time, I was able to fingerprint all non-fronted Koadic C2 servers across the internet, due to mismatches in it's 404 page, where it fails to make the server look like a benign Apache web server.

 Koadic hasn't had many updates in the last 12 months, but in the meantime Salesforce have released [JARM](https://github.com/salesforce/jarm), a method of fingerprinting TLS Servers.
 According to Salesforce, it works by querying the server in various ways to gather information about things such:
 - Operating system